 Aids such as magnifiers, Braille and speech output devices, large print screens, hearing aids, visual alerting systems, telecommunication devices.

-Our Assistive Technology database contains over 6,000 AT products and services, updated regularly, free to browse.
+Our Assistive Technology database contains about 7,000 AT products and services, updated regularly, free to browse.

 This presentation reports on a research project between ILCA, Novita and UWS on how ICF‐based cost‐effectiveness analyses can provide a methodology that users of assistive technology (AT) systems can employ to direct economic analyses of their own AT systems, which include AT devices, care work and accessible environments.
 The presentation first introduces the methodology and then explores how such economic analyses might overcome the dilemma posed by the UN Convention on the Rights of Persons with Disabilities: the dilemma between the right to reasonable accommodation and the limitation of disproportionate or undue burden.

 The story of Australia’s AT collaboration stems from a shared vision by an interdisciplinary group of practitioners and academics.